 What’s a normal day like?

-The day starts with breakfast at 7:30.
-Our ride leaders show up around 8 to load the trailers.
-We depart at 8:30am each day.
-We are typically home around 7pm, which makes having dinner on the table an amazing thing.
-The rides are big, so we don’t do many half days, although there are sometimes options to do a part of the day only.
+The day starts with breakfast at 8am.
+Our ride leaders show up around 9 to load the trailers.
+We depart at 9:30am each day.
+We are typically home around 6pm, which makes having dinner on the table an amazing thing.
+While some rider require riders to be 'all in' there will be plenty of days where riders can control the amount of riding they do, or even catch a bus or train back to the chalet early.

 Are there days off the bike?